daquinoaldo/RaspberryPi/samba-share/README.md

 # Samba share
 Share a folder or a drive on the network.

+It is particular useful to implement a DIY NAS.
+You may be interested in how to [mount a drive at boot](mount-drive-at-boot) to share on the home network your external hard disk or pendrive.

 ## TL;DR
 To share the folder `/mnt/usb` on the network just exec my script.
 ```